-1. At the time of the lump sum distribution, there is no tax on the net unrealized appreciation ("NUA") of the employer stock.
+1. At the time of the lump sum distribution, there is no tax immediately due on the net unrealized appreciation ("NUA") of the employer stock.
 NUA is the difference between your cost basis in this stock (i.e., what you paid for the stock in the plan) and the fair market value of the stock on the date of distribution.
-The cost basis is taxed as ordinary income in the year the distribution is received unless you are eligible for ten-year forward income averaging tax treatment.
+However, the cost basis is immediately taxed as ordinary income in the year the distribution is received unless you are eligible for ten-year forward income averaging tax treatment.

-2. When you sell the employer stock, the sale is taxed as long-term capital gains on the NUA rather than ordinary income tax rates.3 Please consult with your tax advisor for your applicable long-term capital gains rate.
+2. If/when you sell the employer stock, the sale is then taxed at that later point as long-term capital gains on the NUA rather than ordinary income tax rates.
+You should consult with your tax advisor for your applicable long-term capital gains rate.